bimajanuri/document-management/DEPLOYMENT.md

 ### Authentication Issues
 - Remember that localStorage is used for auth
 - Users will need to login again after deployment

+### Wrangler Configuration Issues
+- The `wrangler.toml` file is for manual deployment only
+- Cloudflare Pages uses dashboard build settings, not wrangler.toml
+- If you see wrangler errors, use Git integration instead of manual deployment

 ## 📊 Performance